Glossary of felting terms

 Prefelt – A flat sheet of fiber that has been partially or mostly felted.
 It is more felted than a batt but less felted than a felted sheet.
 You can pull pieces off and they will have a feathery edge.
 It also has a fuzzy appearance when compared to a felted sheet.

 Raw Wool – Wool that has not been washed or processed.
 It’s basically wool in its natural state right off of a sheep.
 It contains dirt, VM (Vegetable Matter) and lanolin (the wax sheep produce to protect their skin and wool from the environment).
+I prefer to scour my wool prior to working with it.
+If you’d like to learn why, take a look at my Can you needle felt unwashed wool? post.

 Reverse Needle Felting Needle – A needle felting needle that had upward facing notches at the end to pull fiber out.